ESGF/esgf-test-suite/README.md

 ## Usage:

-The following examples except that you run the command in the `[installation_dir]/esgf-test-suite/esgf-test-suite/` directory and the configuration file is named `my_config.ini`.
+The following examples except that you run the command in the `[installation_dir]/esgf-test-suite/esgf-test-suite/` directory (yes twice, it is not a mistake) and the configuration file is named `my_config.ini`.

 * Run all the tests:
 ```
 nosetests -v --nocapture --nologcapture --tc-file my_config.ini
 ```
-* Run a set of tests according to given nose attribute (for more information visit this [page](http://nose.readthedocs.io/en/latest/plugins/attrib.html))
+* Run a set of tests according to the given nose attribute (for more information visit this [page](http://nose.readthedocs.io/en/latest/plugins/attrib.html))

 This command line execute only the basic tests:
 ```